 Let’s get Ready for Reading: A fun and easy guide to help kids become readers…so what else is in the guide continued…

-For more on this tip and many others see pages 30 to 33 of Let’s get Ready for Reading: A fun and easy guide to help kids become readers.
+This tip and many others, can be found on pages 40 and 41 of Let’s get Ready for Reading: A fun and easy guide to help kids become readers.

 See you next Friday for the final installment of fun and easy tips from the Guide!